The Cyan Language: More Examples of Exception Handling

 Message \verb"?eval: e" is then sent to object {\tt CatchTriangle}.
 That is, method {\tt eval:} of {\tt CatchTriangle} is called.
-The result is the same as if {\tt CatchTriangle} were put in a {\tt catch:} selector as in the example that follows. \begin{cyan} object TriangleException(public :a Double, public :b Double, public :c Double) end
+The result is the same as if {\tt CatchTriangle} were put in a {\tt catch:} keyword as in the example that follows. \begin{cyan} object ExceptionTriangle(public Double a, public Double b, public Double c) end

-object CatchTriangle public fun eval: (:e TriangleException) [ // "e a" is the sending of message "a" to object "e" // that returns the side "a" of the triangle Out println: "There cannot exist a triangle with sides #{e a}, #{e b}, and #{e c}" ] end
+object CatchTriangle func eval: (ExceptionTriangle e) { // "e a" is the sending of message "a" to object "e" // that returns the side "a" of the triangle Out println: "There cannot exist a triangle with sides ", e a, ", ", e b, ", and ", e c } end

-// inside some method [ ... if ( a >= b + c || b >= a + c || c >= a + c ) [ throw: TriangleException(a, b, c) ]; ... ] catch: CatchTriangle; \end{cyan} Then we can replace {\tt catch: CatchTriangle} in this code by ``{\tt catch: CatchTable}"\/.
-However, if an exception that is not in the table is thrown, there will be a runtime error: message {\tt eval:} is sent to object {\tt nil}, the object returned by the hash table when a key is not found.
-That is, ``\verb@table[e prototype]@"\/ returns {\tt nil}.
+// inside some method { ... if a >= b + c || b >= a + c || c >= a + c { throw: ExceptionTriangle(a, b, c) } ... } catch: CatchTriangle; \end{cyan} Then we can replace {\tt catch: CatchTriangle} in this code by ``{\tt catch: CatchTable}''\/.
+However, if an exception that is not in the table is thrown, exception {\tt ExceptionTable} is thrown.
+Assume that {\tt Nil} is returned by indexing the hash table when the key is not found.
+That is, ``\verb@table[e prototype]@''\/ returns {\tt Nil} if the prototype is not found in the table.

+Exception {\tt ExceptionStr} of package {\tt cyan.lang} is used as a generic exception which holds a string message. \begin{cyan} package cyan.lang